geiszla/rlhf/README.md

 1. Open `rlhf/common.py` and set/increment the `EXPERIMENT_NUMBER` and the `FEEDBACK_TYPE` for the experiment you want to run.
 The experiment number will be appended to the beginning of logs and output files.
    *Note: For changing the expert, some parts of scripts currently commented out are need to be added back in.*
 1. Log into Weights and Biases by running `poetry run wandb login`.
-1. Run `poetry run generate_feedback` to generate data to train the feedback models.
+1. Make sure that the expert model is [downloaded](#downloading-the-expert-model), and run `poetry run generate_feedback` to generate data to train the feedback models.
 If successful, this will create a `.pkl` file inside the `feedback` directory in the project root directory.
 1. Run `poetry run train_reward` to train the reward model for the selected feedback.
 If successful, this will save the best reward model checkpoint in the `reward_model_checkpoints` directory suffixed by a random number.
 You will need to use this suffix to refer to this model in the next steps.
 1. Run `poetry run train_agent [model suffix]`, where `[model suffix]` is the random number generated in the previous step, to train the RL agent using the selected reward model.
+1. Run `poetry run tensorboard --logdir rl_logs` to follow the training progress of the agent in TensorBoard.

 #### Useful scripts